AviatrixSystems/Docs/StartUpGuides/aviatrix_overview.rst

  #. **Firewall for Each VPC is Too Complex** My cloud instances are workloads and programs, they make API calls to known destinations.
 Deploying a traditional firewall that requires certs and keys to decrypt every packet for inspection is too complex and an overkill.
  #. **Firewall for Each VPC is Too Expensive** Traditional firewall of IDS/IPS is too expensive to be deployed per VPC.
  #. **Whitelisting** All I need is to be able to white list or black list the well known destinations by specifying them as fully qualified domain names (FQDN) for my http and https traffic.
 Support wild card or regex is a bonus.
+ #. **Only for HTTP/HTTPS** Azure's Firewall service does not support FQDN filtering on SSH and SFTP services.

 Follow up with more details on `Aviatrix FQDN filter solution. <http://docs.aviatrix.com/HowTos/FQDN_Whitelists_Ref_Design.html>`_